sparkflows/sparkflows-docs/docs/operating/dashboard-installing-jdbc-drivers.rst

 Installing JDBC Drivers for Interactive Dashboard
 =======================

-Interactive Dashboard work with JDBC sources.
+Dashboard work with JDBC sources.
 The appropriate JDBC jars have to be installed.

 Below are the steps for installing the JDBC driver for Interactive Dashboards: